ciesiolka/abc2svg-chisel/README.md

   where ABC rendering is needed (in `<script src=` tags).

 - `abcemb-1.js`
-  This script is to be used with the core in (X)HTML files.
-  It replaces the ABC sequences by SVG images of the music (the ABC sequences start on `X:` or `%abc` at start of line, and stop on any ML tag).
+  This script replaces the ABC or MEI sequences by SVG images of the music (the ABC sequences start on `X:` or `%abc` at start of line, and stop on any ML tag - see below for MEI).
   See the
   [%%beginml documentation](http://moinejf.free.fr/abcm2ps-doc/beginml.xhtml)
   for an example.